 This non-surgical pharmacological treatment offers patients the convenience of an out-patient procedure and avoidance of surgery.

 24 hours after the injection, patients return to clinic for the release procedure, which involves breaking the cord and finger extension.
-Patients will be then given a finger splint to wear and specific exercises to do at home.
+If unsuccessful after the first treatment it can be administered up to three times per cord at four week intervals.

 For more information about Dupuytren's contracture, click here.